 Your premium podcast subscription, however, is far more reliable.
 You know exactly how many people will pay for your episode before you create it.
 This will help you determine how much you can spend on the episode’s production.
 For example, you might be willing to hire someone to edit your episodes because you know you’ll earn enough to pay them.

 Paid podcast subscriptions also help you make plans for your own life.
 If you know you’ll receive $X/month from your podcast, you might choose to leave your full-time job to focus on the show.
 It’s hard to make those kinds of decisions based on variable ad revenue.

 Are you good at setting up Patreon pages and managing donors?
 Are you good at building e-commerce stores and selling merchandise?
 Are you good at pitching advertisers in negotiating contracts?
 Probably not.

 But you are good at making podcast episodes.
 Instead of trying to master a dozen different skills, focus on your content and let your fans reward you for it.
 Everything else you do with your time is inefficient.

 This benefit is obvious, but it’s worth saying.
-If you want to turn your podcast into a financial success, and if you want to support yourself and your family through your show, you need to take advantage of every possible revenue opportunity.
+If you want to turn your podcast into a financial success, and if you want to support yourself through your show, you need to take advantage of every possible revenue opportunity.